 The SRL may be attached to an overhead anchor, i.e., above the user's FBH dorsal D-ring, or a non-overhead anchor, i.e., below the user's FBH dorsal D-ring.
 A non-overhead anchor may be a maximum of 5' (1.5 m) below the user's FBH dorsal D-ring.
-Non-overhead anchor locations result in greater contact between the lifeline and the edge and present greater abrasion risk hazards.
+Non-overhead anchor locations result in greater possibility of edge hazards.
+At no point during a fall shall the lifeline be loaded over any edge.

 Use of a below D-ring anchorages should be as a last resort, when no other anchor option exists.
+When anchored below the FBH back D-ring, fall events will result in greater fall clearances.